asimonet/website/content/news/2016/11/paper-at-ic2e-revising-openstack.md

 conference that will take place in Vancouver, Canada in early April 2017.
 <!--more-->

-This paper, coauthored with Adrie Lebre, Jonathan Pastor and Frederic Desprez, presents and eveluates a design for a highly distributed **OpenStack** suited for Fog/Edge Computing.<br />
+This paper, coauthored with Adrien Lebre, Jonathan Pastor and Frederic Desprez, presents and eveluates a design for a highly distributed **OpenStack** suited for Fog/Edge Computing.<br />
 The infrastructures considered here are composed of numerous small data centers